 Frequently asked questions and discussed topics...

-Ayurveda is deifnened as the art of natural or holistic living.
+Ayurveda is defined as the science of natural or holistic living.
 Its the first natural or holistic medicine.
 Originated about 6,000 years back around Himalayas it quickly spread to Tibet (Tibetan medicine or Tibetan Ayurveda) and then to China (Traditional Chinese Medicine) and Japan (Japanese healing systems such as acupuncture) to the east.
-Sri Lanka, middle east and most asian countries follow its principles in 'natural medicines' and 'natural therapy'.
+Sri Lanka, middle east and most Asian countries follow its principles in 'natural medicines' and 'natural therapy'.
 Its used on differently for each person.
 Its very simple.
 Its scientific.

 How dos Ayurveda compare to Chinese medicine, Herbalism and Naturopathy?

 Chinese medicine deal with most physiological aspects life.
 Naturopaths and herbalists use modern science to understand the disease and use "naturally derived chemicals" and supplements to correct it just like your local G.P.
 Its progressively moving towards 'evidence based medicine' by almost fully abandoning holistic approach.
 Ayurveda attempts to remove the cause, while addressing the disease process, keeping it holistic and natural.
 It utilizes wisdom from all healing systems.